commaweed/random-js/README.md

-# JavaScript - the basics (well some of them - Douglas Crockford)
+# JavaScript - (notes from Douglas Crockford book, udemy classes, online resources)

 ## Only has 6 types of values